Attending public meetings

 When the time comes for you to speak, you will be called forward by the Chair – the person who is in charge of the meeting.
 A member of staff will guide you to your seat and show you how to use the microphone.

-You will have 3 minutes in which to ask your question or make a statement.
+You will have 3 minutes in which to present your written statement.